The Rockets (Detroit band): Reunion and assumed breakup

 On April 16, 2010, The Rockets were honored at the Detroit Music Awards with the Distinguished Achievement Award.
-Two former members of the Rockets (Jim McCarty and Johnny “Bee” Badanjek) performed that night with their current band, The Hell Drivers.
+Two former members of the Rockets (Jim McCarty and Johnny "Bee" Badanjek) performed that night with their current band, The Hell Drivers.
 Shortly after that performance, and after receiving numerous requests from fans who attended The Hell Drivers local club shows for songs from The Rockets, the band decided that it was time revitalize the name, "Rockets".

 On July 2, 2010, Rockets played their first official reunion show at the Stars and Stripes festival in Mt.
 Clemens, Michigan in front of 10,000 fans.

-On August 21, 2010, Rockets played their second reunion show opening up for The J Geils Band at the DTE Energy Music Theater.
+On August 21, 2010, Rockets played their second reunion show opening up for the J. Geils Band at the DTE Energy Music Theater.
 After opening for their old tour mates, comments made in several publications around town touted Rockets / J. Geils show as the "best of the summer".

 On October 1, 2011, it was announced on Rockets' Facebook page that Jim McCarty had decided to quit the band (though no official reason was stated at the time as to why, it was revealed later on that he decided to rejoin the band Cactus full-time), thus ending the existence of the band and any possibility of Rockets recording and releasing any new material.

 On April 14, 2013, the message "We're not done yet" was posted on their Facebook page.
-On May 29, 2013 it was announced on Facebook that Rockets were currently rehearsing heavily with new members for a bigger, badder, better sound and working up a whole bunch of new songs.
+On May 29, 2013 it was announced on Facebook that Rockets (with only one original member, drummer Badanjek) were currently rehearsing heavily with new members for a bigger, badder, better sound and working up a whole bunch of new songs.
 Though no official line-up had been confirmed, it appeared as if the 2011 'break-up' had become a hiatus.

 On November 23, 2013, the first studio release in 30 years, a four-song EP was made available on iTunes.

 On June 28, 2014, Rockets played at the Trenton Street Fair in Trenton, MI.

 In August 2014, Rockets played their last gig.

-On September 17, 2015, it was stated on their official Facebook Page in reply to the status of the band that there are no definitive plans to continue with the current line-up.
+On September 17, 2015, it was stated on their official Facebook page in reply to the status of the band that there are no definitive plans to continue with the current line-up.

 After a period of inactivity, it was announced that Rockets would be opening for Eddie Money on July 28, 2017.
 Throughout 2017, they continued to perform shows until the end of December.